toddbelloseattlecolleges/AD430Fall2016/UI.md

 -NLP chat page will support Google Voice TTS, keyboard, and scrolling conversation history -Physical Requests Page where Hard of Hearing people will select a radius for interpreters, and tap a "make request" button.
 ###4 push notifications:

--New Video Request for interpreter => accept/deny buttons -Video request accepted for Hard of Hearing user => start button -New Physical Request for interpreter => accept/deny buttons -Physical Interpreter on the way (no buttons necessary
+* New Video Request for interpreter => accept/deny buttons
+* Video request accepted for Hard of Hearing user => start button
+* New Physical Request for interpreter => accept/deny buttons
+* Physical Interpreter on the way (no buttons necessary